Vision Therapy Can Improve Reading Skills In Children

 If your child struggles to read, it may be rooted in an undetected visual dysfunction.
 To read seamlessly, one needs to possess strong vision skills, such as excellent binocular vision, visual fixation, saccades, accommodation, and convergence.
 As mentioned above, a deficiency in any of these visual functions can result in reading difficulties, which, in turn, hinders learning and academic success.

-Fortunately, the vision therapy program offered at The Vision Therapy Center at Opto-mization NeuroVisual Performance can help improve your child’s visual skills, thus improving his or her reading abilities and scholastic achievements.
-Call us to set up a functional vision evaluation with to assess your child’s visual skills.
+Fortunately, the vision therapy program offered at Opto-mization NeuroVisual Performance can help improve your child’s visual skills, thus improving his or her reading abilities and scholastic achievements.
+Call us to set up a functional vision evaluation with Dr. Cameron McCrodan or Dr. Scott Irvine to assess your child’s visual skills.

 The Difference Between Good Eyesight and Good Vision

 Basic vision screenings offered in schools only check for visual acuity — meaning, how clearly your child can see objects situated 20 feet away.
 This is usually referred to as 20/20 eyesight.
 However, 20/20 eyesight doesn’t mean that the child has perfect vision.
 Children may have 20/20 eyesight, with or without prescription glasses and may still experience trouble reading, learning or seeing the board due to reduced visual skills.